Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Related Work

 \section{Related Work}

-Early approaches and datasets for RE were designed for supervised learning~\cite{marsh-1998-tipster,doddington-etal-2004-automatic}.
+Early approaches and datasets for RE targeted supervised learning~\cite{marsh-1998-tipster,doddington-etal-2004-automatic}.
 These approaches are effective when trained on hundreds or thousands of examples per relation~\cite{end2end_supervised_work1,svm_supervised_work2}.
 However, they rarely generalize across domains (i.e., same relation types expressed in documents from different sources) and can only identify at inference time the relations they were trained on.
-Distant supervision~\cite{mintz-etal-2009-distant} has been explored to eliminate manual annotations, but other limitations remain, e.g., noise in the synthetic training data.
+Distant supervision~\cite{mintz-etal-2009-distant} has been explored to eliminate manual annotations, but other limitations remain.

-\paragraph{Few-Shot Relation Extraction} Most modern FSRE methods bypass the need to know the relations to be extracted at inference time and avoid manual annotations beyond a handful examples per relation.
-Representative approaches include prototype-based classification using aggregated relation representations~\citep{RAPL_prototype_appraoch1,Relation_description_prototype_appraoch2}.
-Embedding-based nearest-neighbor methods are also widely used \citep{fs-tacred}.
+\paragraph{Few-Shot Relation Extraction} Most modern FSRE methods bypass the need to know the relations to be extracted at inference time and avoid manual annotations beyond a handful of examples per relation.
+Representative approaches include prototype-based classification using aggregated relation representations~\citep{RAPL_prototype_appraoch1,Relation_description_prototype_appraoch2, prototype_10, prototype_11, prototype_12}.
+Embedding-based nearest-neighbor methods are also widely used~\citep{fs-tacred, GPT-RE, embedding_work2}.
 While effective, these methods lack flexibility under relation or domain shifts.
-In contrast, neuro-symbolic approaches emphasize explicit relational cues \citep{softmatcher,anchorword}, which improves their in- and out-of-domain performance.
+In contrast, neuro-symbolic approaches emphasize explicit relational cues~\citep{softmatcher,anchorword}, which improves their in- and out-of-domain performance.
 These properties motivate our approach to retrieve examples grounded in syntactic-semantic representations.
+Moreover, most existing work on FSRE is evaluated on TACRED~\citep{TACRED}, FewRel~\citep{fewrel}, and NYT~\citep{NYT}.
+In this work, we focus on a more challenging variant introduced by~\citet{fs-tacred}, which contains a large proportion of NOTA (none-of-the-above) instances, making the task substantially harder (Section~\ref{sec:experiments}).

-While we are not the first to use in-context learning and LLMs for FSRE~\citep{COT-RE,Unleash-ICL}, we are the first to focus on improving ICL for FSRE with several strategies for example selection that improve both similarity and diversity.
-Unlike previous work, we demonstrate that our approach transfers across benchmarks and LLMs without needing any changes (e.g., prompt engineering).\footnote{ We do not compare our results with \citet{COT-RE} and \citet{Unleash-ICL} because they work with customized few-shot versions of TACRED and FewRel for which the exact few-shot evaluation setups are not publicly available. }
+While we are not the first to use in-context learning and LLMs for FSRE~\citep{COT-RE,Unleash-ICL}, we are the first to use syntactic-semantic similarity to retrieve examples for ICL applied to FSRE.
+Our strategies for example selection improve both similarity and diversity.
+Moreover, we demonstrate that our approach transfers across benchmarks and LLMs, using the same prompt for each component across all models.\footnote{ We do not compare our results with~\citet{COT-RE} and~\citet{Unleash-ICL} because they work with customized few-shot versions of TACRED and FewRel for which the exact few-shot evaluation setups are not publicly available. }